rucio/documentation/docs/File_dataset_container.md

 ---
-title: 'Files, Datasets ,and Containers'
+title: Files, Datasets ,and Containers
 ---

 As data is physically stored in files, files are also the smallest